CYHuang0429/1132.515504-Team28-Weather/README.md

 ├── Data
 │   ├── EastHsinchu // unused data
 │   └── Hsinchu // the dataset we used to train
-├── Fugure // some results it profuced
+├── Figure // some results it profuced
 ├── Masters
 │   └── Master_Hsinchu.csv // our master data
 ├── lstm.py // our main model